Postgraduate Course in Data Protection and Information Security

 Due to the number of credits of the university program on Data Protection, there is not an option to undertake extracurricular internships.
-The Postgraduate course complies with the duration requirement for hours foreseen in the certification scheme (Section 6.3) approved by the Spanish Data Protection Agency of 13 June 2018 and as such has been recognized by ISMS Forum and Bureau Veritas.
+The Postgraduate course complies with the duration requirement for hours foreseen in the certification scheme (Section 6.3) approved by the Spanish Data Protection Agency of 13 June 2018 and as such has been recognized by the Certification Institution ISMS Forum and by the Certification Institution Bureau Veritas.

 Once the course is completed, the students may take the examination to obtain legal certification as a DPO.

 - Data Protection Officer in any organization or company of a public or private nature, inside or outside of Spain.

 Our admission process consists of a rigorous evaluation of each application to preserve the quality of the group as well as the training, experience, and work capacity of all students.